Anthony Ervin: 2016 Summer Olympics

 In the 2016 Olympics, Ervin swam the 50 m freestyle, placing 1st in the final with a time of 21.40 seconds.
 At the age of 35, this made him the oldest individual Olympic gold medal winner in swimming, taking the record from Michael Phelps.

 He also won a gold medal in the 4 × 100 m freestyle relay with United States by swimming in the morning heat.

 2017 Maccabiah Games

-Ervin took part in the torch lighting ceremony at the 2017 Maccabiah Games on July 6, 2017.
-He won gold medals in the 50-meter freestyle (with a time of 22.05 seconds), the 100-meter freestyle (with a time of 49.76 seconds), and the 4 × 100 m medley relay (with the Americans clocking 3:41.82).
+At the 2017 Maccabiah Games, Ervin was honored as the final torchbearer who lit the flame to officially open the event.
+He then won gold medals in the 50-meter freestyle (with a time of 22.05 seconds), the 100-meter freestyle (with a time of 49.76 seconds), and the 4 × 100 m medley relay (with the Americans clocking 3:41.82).
 In the special 4x50m relay race between Israeli and American all-star teams, American Olympic champions Ervin, Lenny Krayzelburg (four Olympic golds), and Jason Lezak (four Olympic golds), with masters swimmer Alex Blavatnik, swam a time of 1:48.23 and defeated Israeli Olympians Guy Barnea, Yoav Bruck, Eran Groumi, and Tal Stricker, who had a time of 1:51.25.